yehiabairm/RWPodSpecs/README.md

 # Speakol iOS SDK

 This repository contains the Speakol iOS SDK source.
-It currently includes SpeakolTableView, SpeakolCollectionView.

-This guide is intended for publishers who want to use Speakol to monetize an iOS app that's built nativly.
+This guide is intended for publishers who want to use Speakol to monetize an iOS app that's built natively.

 ## Features